Shimoco7/FlightGearASE/README.md

 # FlightGearASE
 A JavaFX Flight Gear Anomaly Detection Project.

-The main focus of this project is to learn data from a regular flight and then detect anomalies during the flight, to analyze them and to provide a view perspective for the client
+The main focus of this project is to learn data from a regular flight and then detect anomalies during the new flight, to analyze the them and to provide a view perspective for the client

 # Overview